EFFECTIVE DATE: June 1, 2023

 Cross-border Transfer of Information

 Q2 engages third party service providers which host our customer data and maintain servers and systems in the United States.
-Our European Union affiliates and customers may transfer personal information to us in the United States, and we also may subcontract the processing of your information to, or otherwise share your information with, other third parties in the United States or countries other than your country of residence.
-As a result, where the personal information that we collect through or in connection with the Site or services offered through our Site is transferred to and processed in the United States or anywhere else outside the European Economic Area (EEA) for the purposes described above, we will take steps to ensure that the information receives the same level of protection as if it remained within the EEA, including entering into data transfer agreements, using the EU Commission approved Standard Contractual Clauses, or by relying on certification schemes such as the EU - US Privacy Shield.
+Our European Union affiliates and customers may transfer personal information to us in the United States, and we also may subcontract the processing of your personal information to, or otherwise disclose your personal information to, other third parties in the United States or countries other than your country of residence.
+As a result, where the personal information that we collect through or in connection with the Site or services offered through our Site is transferred to and processed in the United States or anywhere else outside the European Economic Area (EEA) for the purposes described above, we will take steps to ensure that the personal information receives the same level of protection as if it remained within the EEA, including entering into data transfer agreements, using the EU Commission approved Standard Contractual Clauses, or by relying on certification schemes such as the EU - US Privacy Shield (to the extent applicable).
 You may have a right to details of the mechanisms under which your data is transferred outside the EEA.

 What Choices Do I Have Regarding Promotional Emails?